FAQ Frequently Asked Questions - Read Before Posting!

 Early on in the project it was decided that in-level saving for the campaign missions would not be a thing - it's for purely practical reasons; with a small team it would take an inordinate amount of time to implement.
 Since the campaign levels are heavily scripted there's a lot of one-off variables that a saving system would have to account for, and it'd have to be done individually for each level.

-Freeplay is a different beast entirely - it has no scripting, and everything about it can be saved in a nice, predicatable manner.
+Custom games are a different beast entirely - they have no scripting, and everything about them can be saved in a nice, predicatable manner.

 What are the creature / ability stats?